Overview

 I co-hosted a workshop to ideate on potential concepts based on the more concrete requirements I had

-I remembered my mother’s PalmPilot growing up, which had almost all the same product requirements:
+PalmPilot growing up and how it had almost all of the same product requirements:

 -